 Since KIN is so interdisciplinary you should not feel confined to contributing to only kinesiology research.
 MSU has an undergraduate research database called Venture that you can use to find other research opportunities that might fit your academic and career interests.
 Venture Database

 The Summer Sports Program Down Under is the Kinesiology-based internship option that Michigan State has to offer.
 Students participating in this adventure spend 5 weeks in Australia in the cities of Melbourne and Sydney.
 Participants take two classes for a minimum of seven credits, as well as train in a sport of their choice.
 Surfing is the most popular option.
 Typically, Kinesiology students enroll in KIN 330 and the second IAH or ISS requirement.
-Interested students can contact Dianne Ulibarri.
-Her contact information and the program’s flyer can be found below.
+Interested students can contact any of the program directors listed below.

 Volunteer & Job Shadow